 For some reason, this is one of the most common myths about Sebring.
 The race was NEVER a 24-hour race.

-One of the victims of the Charles Manson family in 1969 was hair salon entrepreneur Jay Sebring.
+One of the victims of the Charles Manson family murders in 1969 was hair salon entrepreneur Jay Sebring.
 His given name was Thomas Kummer, and he later changed his name to Sebring due to his affection for the Sebring race.

 Walter Cronkite once drove in the 12 Hours of Sebring.